 2. Improving energy efficiency

-3. Capture and use of CO₂
+3. Capture and utilization of CO₂

 Direct CO₂ conversion: Advances in catalysis enable direct conversion processes that are becoming more cost-efficient and scalable.